Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 ### Processors on Bindings

-When you create Bindings for your [actions](Actions.md), you can choose to add Processors to the Bindings to process the values read from the controls they bind to, before the system applies them to the Action value.
-For instance, you might want the `Vector2` values coming from the controls to be inverted along the Y axis before passing these values to the Action that drives the input logic for your app.
-You can do this by adding an [Invert Vector2](#invert-vector-2) Processor to your Binding.
+When you create Bindings for your [actions](Actions.md), you can choose to add Processors to the Bindings.
+These process the values from the controls they bind to, before the system applies them to the Action value.
+For instance, you might want to invert the `Vector2` values from the controls along the Y axis before passing these values to the Action that drives the input logic for your application.
+To do this, you can add an [Invert Vector2](#invert-vector-2) Processor to your Binding.

 If you're using [Input Action Assets](ActionAssets.md), you can add any Processor to your Bindings in the Input Action editor.
-Once you [created some Bindings](ActionAssets.md#editing-bindings), select the Binding you want to add Processors to so that the right pane of the window shows the properties for that Binding.
-Click on the plus icon on the __Processors__ foldout to open a list of all available Processors that match your control type.
-Then, choose a Processor type to add a Processor instance of that type.
-The Processor now shows under the __Processors__ foldout.
-If the Processor has any parameters, you can now edit them here as well:
+Select the Binding you want to add Processors to so that the right pane of the window displays the properties for that Binding.
+Select the Add (+) icon on the __Processors__ foldout to open a list of all available Processors that match your control type, then choose a Processor type to add a Processor instance of that type.
+The Processor now appears under the __Processors__ foldout.
+If the Processor has any parameters, you can edit them in the __Processors__ foldout.

 ![Binding Processors](Images/BindingProcessors.png)

-To remove a Processor, click the minus icon next to it.
-You can also click the up and down arrows to change the order of Processors.
+To remove a Processor, click the Remove (-) icon next to it.
+You can also use the up and down arrows to change the order of Processors.
 This affects the order in which the system processes values.

 If you create your Bindings in code, you can add Processors like this: